Incontinence affects millions of people and although attitudes are changing, it is still considered to be an embarrassing ailment.

 However, it is important to seek help for urinary or bowel incontinence, especially if its impact on your life means it prevents you from enjoying life to the full.
 There are various treatments options available, including medication in some cases, but natural methods are so much safer without the health risks of dangerous side effects.

 Urinary incontinence is a fixable problem in many cases but it takes patience, advice, exercise and some lifestyle changes.
 However, they all combine to help you regain control of your bladder.

-With a range of incontinence products to help you manage it in the interim, these six natural remedies can be successful in helping your control accidental leaking of urine, giving you peace of mind and confidence once again.
+With a range of incontinence products to help you manage it in the interim, these six natural remedies for incontinence can be successful in helping your control accidental leaking of urine, giving you peace of mind and confidence once again.

 #1 Pelvic floor exercises

 The flow of urine from the bladder – more importantly, when urine is released – is controlled by a set of muscles that run from the front of your body by your pubic bone to the base of the spine.

 Unlike other muscles in the body, they are sling like and can become weakened.
 Childbirth, for example, can stretch or damage the muscle leading to temporary incontinence after birth.
 The muscles are the same in both men and women thus; these exercises can be used by anyone suffering from urinary incontinence.

 These ‘clench and release’ exercises can be performed several times a day and can be helpful in bladder control– better still, no one knows that you are doing them and there are no expensive gym fees to pay or specialist equipment needed.